Mike Cooley (engineer): Film, radio and television

 In 1983 Cooley appeared in “Farewell to Work?” produced for Channel Four by Udi Eichler of Brook Productions.
 Other participants included André Gorz, Patrick Minford and Claus Offe, and the discussion was chaired by Robert Hutchison.
 According to the film, technology would "virtually eliminate the manual working class by the end of the century" and displace jobs permanently.
 Gorz proposes working towards a future in which free time is sustained by a guaranteed minimum income and that production should be confined to essential goods and that people should pursue satisfying and autonomous activities.

 Cooley appears in German filmmaker Harun Farocki's film Wie Man Sieht (As You See, 1983), which examines the emergence of computerization and its effects on military and managerial uses of innovative technology.

 Cooley's work was the subject of the TV documentary “Look, No Hands!” in 1988 made for the Equinox Channel Four documentary series.
 Directed by Christopher Rawlence and produced by Debra Hauer.
 The film was shown as part of season 1988, Episode 12, on Oct 9, 1988 and also produced as a VHS video.

 In 1997, Cooley appeared in "My Education" by John Quinn, an RTE radio series and book published by Town House.
 The book is a set of interviews with educationalists discussing their own education and include s Mike Cooley, Noam Chomsky, Seamus Heaney and Charles Handy among others.
 Cooley and Quinn also collaborated on “Education for the 1990s”: Three Lectures Given at a Symposium in Radio Telefís Éireann, October 1989 (RTÉ 1989).

-Cooley appeared in the 2003 Alan Gilsenan documentary "Sing on Forever" about the Irish playwright Tom Murphy (playwright), recalling his friendship with Murphy in Tuam.
+Cooley appeared in the 2003 Alan Gilsenan documentary "Sing on Forever" about the Irish playwright Tom Murphy, recalling his friendship with Murphy in Tuam.